Harry and Meghan's children get official royal titles

 The Duke and Duchess of Sussex's children have officially been named as prince and princess on the Royal Family's official website.

-It comes the day after Harry and Meghan announced that their daughter Lilibet had been christened and they used the title princess for the first time.
+It comes the day after Prince Harry and Meghan announced their daughter Lilibet had been christened and they used the title princess for the first time.

-Archie and Lilibet are named as the prince and princess of Sussex on the line of succession page.
+Archie, three, and Lilibet, one, are named as the Prince and Princess of Sussex on the line of succession page.

 They are sixth and seventh in line to the throne.